 The Snap Score denotes how many snaps you have sent and how many snaps you have received.
 Chats do not figure into the score.
 On your own profile, you can click the number and see the number you have sent on the left and the number you have received on the right.
 Mine are about even, though I have received more than I’ve sent.
 Also, my score is “pathetically” low—just above 1,000.

 You cannot see that breakdown on others’ profiles, but you can probably assume the numbers are fairly even.

 Bitmoji and Friendmoji are one of my personal favorite things about Snapchat.
 I’ve already been using Bitmoji for a few years and find it super fun.
 Snapchat teamed up with them and, as you’ve seen above, the Bitmoji are used a number of ways on Snapchat.

 Your Bitmoji is your avatar, which can pop up when you are in conversations and will show up on the SnapMap.
 Sometimes on the SnapMap you’ll see Bitmoji doing fun things.
-I recently saw mine doing yoga (maybe it was trying to tell me something?) and once I saw Sophia’s doing a cartwheel.
+I recently saw mine doing yoga (maybe it was trying to tell me something?) and once I saw one of my daughters doing a cartwheel.
 They are usually seen sleeping in the middle of the night, flying in airplanes if you were at the airport, or carrying shopping bags if you’re at the mall.
-Sophia has some friends who live right on the water, and sometimes they are shown in boats near their house.
+My daughter has some friends who live right on the water, and sometimes they are shown in boats near their house.